eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 .. note::
   Mind the usage of the :func:`~eagerx.core.register.inputs` and :func:`~eagerx.core.register.outputs` decorators.
-  These register the inputs :attr:`~eagerx.core.entities.Node.inputs` and :attr:`~eagerx.core.entities.Node.outputs` of the :mod:`~eagerx.core.entities.Node` and their message types.
+  These register the inputs :attr:`~eagerx.core.entities.Node.inputs` and :attr:`~eagerx.core.entities.Node.outputs` of the :class:`~eagerx.core.entities.Node` and their message types.
   Also, note that the :func:`~eagerx.core.entities.Node.callback` method has the ``t_n`` argument, which is the time passed (seconds) since last reset.